josswe26/code-buddy/TESTING.md

 W3C Markup Validator also found a great amount of errors in pages with user input.
-However I found those errors to be coming from the Summernote editor.
+However, I found those errors to be coming from the Summernote editor.
 See example below:

 ![Summernote HTML errors image](assets/testing_files/summernote_errors.jpg)